 Scholarship Amounts

-For 2023, the total scholarship amounts awarded will initially be capped on a per-camper (not per-family) basis.
+For 2024, the total scholarship amounts awarded will be capped on a per-camper (not per-family) basis.
 The maximum scholarship awards will be as follows:

-Children and Youth age 6 and up: $300 per
+Children and Youth age 6 and up: $250 per person

 Please note that these are maximum awards.
 In many cases a lower scholarship amount may be awarded so as to share available funds among a broader group of applicants.

-Additionally, scholarships awarded will not exceed total fees after all additions and reductions (including staff honoraria) less $100 for each adult camper (including YAs) in Trout Lodge, Lakeview or Forest View, and $50 for each adult (including YAs) in Lakewood or tent camping.
-In other words, all adults receiving MUUSA scholarship funds will pay at least $100 or $50 (depending on housing) for their week at camp, regardless of honoraria.
+Additionally, scholarships awarded will not exceed total fees after all additions and reductions (including staff honoraria) less $100 for each adult camper (including YAs) and $50 for each child in .
+In other words, all adults receiving MUUSA scholarship funds will pay at least $100 or $50 (depending on age) for their week at camp, regardless of honoraria.

-Scholarship amounts do not apply toward additional MUUSA workshop or class fees, such as the float trip or supplies for the fabric workshop.
+Scholarship amounts do not apply toward additional MUUSA workshop fees or excursions.

 Why Would I Take on a Staff Role at MUUSA if I am Applying for a Scholarship?